 What this means is that I have relatively low use of my total available credit limit, so I’m less risky to lenders.

-Paying off my balances in full every week is what’s benefitting me here.
+Paying off my balances in full every week is what’s helping me here.
 If you can’t pay off the total balance every week, at least try to avoid carrying a balance from month-to-month.

 Now that I’ve listed the reasons why I pay my bills every week, here’s a quick action plan to help you get in the habit of doing it yourself.